 Feeling unprepared can certainly be anxiety-inducing and sometimes it is even difficult to pinpoint what you are feeling most unprepared about.
 If your professor has released a study guide for the exam, review it in its entirety and solve the problems that it mentions.
 If you find yourself making many mistakes, get in contact with your professor and ask if they find a pattern of mistakes!

 The one thing to always note is that you aren’t expected to be perfect.
-Your professor will never judge you for not knowing the answer, in fact, they will usually be excited to talk one on one about the subject.
-After all, it is their job to teach you, and it is the moments where you ask for help that they can do that best!
+Your professor will never judge you for not knowing the answer, in fact, they will usually be excited to talk one-on-one about the subject.
+After all, it is their job to teach you, and it is the moments when you ask for help that they can do that best!

 Anxiety about memorization

 This was a big one for me.
 Some classes will require a certain memory that I didn’t always have.
 Math and science classes are notorious for having many formulas and not all professors will allow for a formula sheet on exams.
 Always ask about new formulas and whether they will be provided in homework or on tests!
-If many people in the class are struggling, the teacher may be willing to include it on the exam.
+If many people in the class are struggling, the teacher may be willing to include it in the exam materials.